 ARTICLE V – STATE REPRESENTATION TO THE NATIONAL ASSOCIATION

 Number: The State Association shall send five (5) delegates to the National Association annual convention.
 This number is determined by the national body.

-Method of Selection: Each conference or association shall have the privilege of nominating one delegate to represent the South Carolina State Association of Original Free Will Baptists, Inc. at the annual meeting of the National Association of FWB.
+Method of Selection: Each conference or association shall have the privilege of nominating one delegate to represent the State Association at the annual meeting of the National Association of FWB.
 If any conference fails to nominate a delegate or the delegate is unable to attend then the State Association Moderator will choose delegates from available laymen with consideration given to representation from all conferences.
-If all six conference delegates are able to attend the National Association, then the State Moderator will designate one of them as an alternate on a rotating basis.
+If all five conference delegates are able to attend the National Association, then the State Moderator will designate one of them as an alternate on a rotation basis.

 SECTION TWO: Finances

 The financial representation fee to the National Association will be the amount set by the National Association of Free Will Baptists.
 This fee must be paid in order for the state delegates to register and to allow the State Association to be seated for representation at the National Convention.

 All officers of this association, all members of its committees and boards, all of its secretaries, agents, missionaries, teachers, Christian workers or any other agent or agency who may be approved or supported by this association must be fundamental in their views of the Bible and its teachings, and in harmony with the doctrines and practices of the Treatise of the National Association of Free Will Baptists.
 They must give evidence of genuine Christian piety, possess fervent zeal in the service of Christ, and possess the ability to do the work for which they are considered.

 ARTICLE VII – OFFICERS